 Our PBL expectations are set out below.
-In addition, each classroom will have their own set of classroom rules to help students and visitors understand the expectations and meet the standards we hold for everyone at One Mile State School.
+In addition, each classroom has their own set of classroom rules aligned to the PBL expectations, to help students and visitors understand the expectations and meet the standards we hold for everyone at One Mile State School.